 Call it a habit.
 I'm a label-reader from way back.
 Here's what's in a jar of Just Cooke Dough:

-There are three ingredients on here that I’m not super crazy about:
+There are a couple of ingredients on here that I'm not super crazy about:

 - palm oil - Conventional palm oil production causes deforestation and habitat loss.
 This is kind of a big deal.